-- C. In a false engagement, where features that protrude from the snap hook or carabiner catch on the anchor and without visual confirmation seems to be fully engaged to the anchor point. - D. To each other. - E. Directly to webbing or rope lanyard or tie-back (unless the manufacturer's instructions for both the lanyard and connector specifically allow such a connection). - F. To any object which is shaped or dimensioned such that the snap hook or carabiner will not close and lock, or that roll-out could occur.
+- C. In a false engagement, where features that protrude from the snap hook or carabiner catch on the anchor and without visual confirmation seems to be fully engaged to the anchor point. - D. To each other. - E. Directly to webbing or rope lanyard or tie-back (unless the manufacturer's instructions for both the lanyard and connector specifically allow such a connection). - F. To any object which is shaped or dimensioned such that the snap hook or carabiner will not close and lock, or that roll-out could occur. - G. In a manner that does not allow the connector to align properly while under load (unless using Capital Safety snap hooks that have been specifically designed and tested for these applications).
+Contact Capital safety for more information.

-2.4 ANCHORAGE STRENGTH: Depending on the application, the anchorage to which the roof anchor is installed must meet strengths as given below:
+2.4 ANCHORAGE STRENGTH: The anchorage to which the roof anchor is installed must meet strengths as given below:

-FALL ARREST: Roof anchors installed for fall arrest applications must be attached to a roof member capable of sustaining static loads in the direction(s) permitted by the PFAS when in use of at least: (A) 3,600 lbs.
+FALL ARREST: Roof anchors installed for fall arrest applications must be attached to a roof member capable of sustaining static loads in the direction (s) permitted by the PFAS when in use of at least: (A) 3,600 lbs.
 (16kN) when certification exists (reference ANSI Z359.1 for certification definition); or (B) 5,000 lbs.
 (22.2kN) in absence of certification.
 See Figure 4 for roof anchor loading direction limitations.
 When more than one roof anchor is installed to a roof structure, the strengths given in (A) or (B) above must be met at each roof anchors installation point independently.
 EXAMPLE: If two roof anchors are installed onto a roof structure, each anchor location must be independently capable of supporting 5,000 lbs. (or 3,600 lbs. with certification).